top of page

 Lagoons

-Falling under this broad category of “lagoons” are a large number of what can best be described as ponds, ranging in size from pools the dimension of a small automobile, up to small lakes of 1-2 acres.
-Some of these are actually ancient river oxbows, while others are spring fed.
+Falling under this broad category of "spring creeks/lagoons” are a large number of running-ponds-waters the size of small lakes of 1-2 acres.
+Some of these are ancient river oxbows spring fed.

 They are fascinating fisheries, and consistently hold browns of larger proportions than the average of the main river, often in the 18-20 inch range, with fish over thirty inches occasionally hooked.
 They seem to pop up at random over the landscape of the ranch – the knowledge of the guides is invaluable in locating them.
 Wonderfully, we continue to find new ones every year!